Kimbsy/clunk/README.md

 Take a look at the [sounds](/examples/sounds) example game.

-To play an audio file (currently `*.ogg` files are supported, conversion tools are widely available), you must first load it with `clunk.audio/load-ogg-file!` specifying the path of the file and a keyword reference key.
+To play an audio file (currently `*.ogg` files are supported, conversion tools are widely available), you must declare it in the game config `:assets` in the `:audio` map.
+This ensures the file is loaded before the game starts and can be played using the key it is associated with.

 You can play loaded files with `clunk.audio/play!` passing in the reference key you set.
 You can loop the audio playback by setting the optional `:loop?` keyword arg to `true`.
 This function additionally returns a reference to the audio source, you can call `clunk.audio/stop!` passing in this source reference to stop it early.
 This is a necessity when looping audio as they will not stop on their own.